Esakia Duals of Regular Heyting Algebras: Preliminaries

 Let $\Lambda(\HA)$ and $\Lambda(\ipc)$ be the complete lattice of varieties of Heyting algebras and the complete lattice of intermediate logics respectively (see \cite[Sec.
 7.6]{Zakharyaschev.1997}).
-It is straightforward to show that the arbitrary intersection of varieties of Esakia spaces is again a variety, thus we have that the family of varieties of Esakia spaces $\Lambda(\Esa)$ forms a complete lattice too.\footnote{ Admittedly, we are using an improper terminology (also adopted, e.g., in \cite[Sec.
-7.6]{Zakharyaschev.1997}): varieties are proper classes, hence we cannot talk about the \emph{set} of all varieties nor about the \emph{lattice} of all varieties.
-A way to dispense of this problem is to instead consider a lattice consisting of \emph{equational theories}, that is, sets of algebraic identities defined by a class of algebras or spaces (see, e.g., \cite[Section 14]{Burris.1981} for an overview of this account).
-To simplify our presentation we abstract away from these issues and we maintain the terminology ``lattice of varieties''.} In analogy with the algebraic case, we define the two functions $Space: \Lambda(\ipc) \rightarrow \Lambda(\Esa)$ and $Log: \Lambda(\Esa) \rightarrow \Lambda(\ipc)$ as follows:
+It is straightforward to show that the arbitrary intersection of varieties of Esakia spaces is again a variety, thus we have that the family of varieties of Esakia spaces $\Lambda(\Esa)$ forms a complete lattice too.
+In analogy with the algebraic case, we define the two functions $Space: \Lambda(\ipc) \rightarrow \Lambda(\Esa)$ and $Log: \Lambda(\Esa) \rightarrow \Lambda(\ipc)$ as follows:

 By looking at these maps in light of the duality between Heyting algebras and Esakia spaces, we readily obtain the following result, which establishes a version of completeness and definability for varieties of Esakia spaces.